cn0047/stash/ed/d/redis/README.md

 #### Data types:

-* Strings - A String value can be at max 512 Megabytes in length.
+* String - string value can be at max 512 Megabytes in length.
 You can:
 Use Strings as atomic counters;
 Append to strings;
 Use Strings a random access vectors;

-* Lists - simply lists of strings.
+* List - simply list of strings.
 The max length of a list is 2^32 (more than 4 billion of elements per list).

-* Sets - an unordered non repeating collections of Strings.
+* Set - an unordered non repeating collections of strings.
 The max number of members in a set is 2^32.

-* Hashes - maps between string fields and string values.
+* Hash - map between string field and string value.
 Every hash can store up to 2^32 field-value pairs.

-* Sorted sets - similarly to Sets, the difference is that every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered.
+* Sorted set - similarly to set, the difference is that every member of a sorted set is associated with score, that is used in order to take the sorted set ordered.

-* Bitmaps and HyperLogLogs
+* Bitmap and HyperLogLog.

 #### List (Linked List):